-One of my readers emailed me, saying she only visited because of my recommendations, and she told me about her disappointment.
+One of my readers emailed me, saying she only visited because of my recommendations…And then she told me about her disappointment.
 She indirectly asked whether I had photoshopped my images.
-So, I emailed back and forth with her – I was heartbroken because I just do minor edits and do not want to make big changes that make a place look how it isn’t.
+So, I emailed back and forth with her.
+I was heartbroken because I just do minor edits and do not want to make big changes that make a place look how it isn’t.

 So, what happened?
-After some research, I found out that there was a big storm – with winds of more than 200km/h – that destroyed many forests.
+After some research, I found out about a big storm – with winds of more than 200km/h – that destroyed many forests.

-Many trees were cut, and it apparently caused a lot of destruction and serious consequences for its eco-system.
+Many trees were cut, which apparently caused many destruction and serious consequences for its ecosystem.